jkingharman/careers_group_scraper/README.md

 # Careers Group Scraper

 A rake task that scrapes job adverts from the [Careers Group job board](https://jobonline.thecareersgroup.co.uk/careersgroup/student/).
 I wrote this for a technical test while job-hunting in 2017.
+As of 2019, Careers Group requires a login for the job board so the scraper no longer works.

 ## Description ##